 Our stop in Skradin, Croatia provided a means to an end.
 We wanted to see Krka National Park and Skradin was our entry point.
 Although the official park entrance is about a mile southeast of the town, there is a ticket office in Skradin and a convenient Skradin-Krka boat that departs from the pier.

 We arrived in Skradin by bus from Zadar.
-After purchasing our day passes from the Krka National Park Skradin Ticket Office, we could have followed the herd to the line for the ferry boat.
+After purchasing our day passes from the Krka National Park Skradin Ticket Office, we could have followed the herd to the line for the ferry boat to the Krka waterfalls.
 But that would have left us simply standing in line for 45 minutes.
-Since we were fairly certain there was no prize for being the first on the boat, we used 40 minutes to explore the town.
+Since we were fairly certain there was no prize for being the first on the boat, we took our time and explored the lovely and underrated town of Skradin, Croatia.

 We provide a complete explanation of Krka NP tickets and the Skradin boat to Krka at the end of the post!

-Skradin, home to only 4,000 residents, felt a bit sleepy – especially in autumn.
-Along the marina, sailboats bobbed in the water across from cafes.
-We walked into the interior of the town, where shops line the streets.
+Skradin, home to only 4,000 residents, felt a bit sleepy yet peaceful – especially in autumn.
+Along the Skradin marina, sailboats bobbed in the water across from outdoor cafes.
+We walked into the interior of Old Town Skradin, where shops line the ancient streets.
 With just a few sights, the top Skradin attractions can be seen in less than an hour.
-(That said, there are many reasons to stay in Skradin even longer…which we get to in a minute!)
+(That said, there are many reasons to stay in Skradin longer…which we get to in a minute!)

 Skradin, Croatia History

 Historically, Skradin dates back to the Illyrians when it was called Scardona and served as a capital.
 Since then it has been captured, destroyed and rebuilt under various rulers.
-A single hill rises in the middle of town with two main streets running on either side of it, one of which is parallel to the water’s edge.
-Over time, the town’s importance dwindled, preserving only a few bits and pieces of the past, including a church, clock tower and fort…and a handful of charm!
+A single hill rises in the middle of Skradin with two main streets running on either side of it, one of which is parallel to the water’s edge.
+Over time, Skradin’s importance dwindled, preserving only a few bits and pieces of the past, including a church, clock tower and fort…and a heaps of charm!

-The city sights can be seen in about an hour – but keep a close eye on the time if catching the boat to Krka or a regional bus.
+The Skradin town sights can be seen in about an hour – but keep a close eye on the time if catching the boat to Krka NP or a bus to your next Croatian destination.

 However, going beyond the front doors reveals a heavily decorated Baroque interior.
 The colorful display of paintings and the many statues were contradictory to the exterior and an absolute feast for the senses.
 If you only do one thing in Skradin, we recommend visiting the interior of the Blessed Virgin Mary Church.

-From the fort, there are two lookout points that provide incredible vistas over the Old Town and marina.
+From the Skradin Fort, there are two lookout points that provide incredible vistas over the Old Town and marina.
 The lower lookout, by the flag pole, offers a nice view, but the more impressive 360-degree panoramas are from the top of the fort.

 Some of Croatia’s best wine is produced in the region.
 One of the top wine makers, BiBich has a tasting room in the historic Skradin Old Town.
 Visitors can sample the wines and take some to-go!